 Congratulations on your Gresham lectures, your SISSA appointment, and your openness to exploring the universe with the general public.
 I am delighted to see that you are even open to consulting.
 We may be knocking on that door as well.

 Because I am back reading your work, I have created a reference page to some of it and to your website.
-That page is: https://81018.com/trotta/ (this page) If you’ll give us permission to use one of your images, we’ll add that to the page.
+That page is: https://81018.com/trotta/ (this page).
 Also, there is this reference page: https://81018.com/alphabetical/#T

 My basic questions that I asked in that earlier email are still open.
 Your YES/NO answers would be helpful: